PurdueECE264/2018SpringProblems/HW07/Grading/README.md

 - In int_expected.txt, you will find the right output for each case in testInt.txt </br></br>
 For testing, you can compile and run  your code through the following command:
 <pre>
-./pe07 testInt.txt -I > out.txt
+./pe07 Grading/testInt.txt -I > out.txt
 </pre>
 Then run the `diff` command to compare or you can use `vimdiff` command:
 <pre>
-diff -w -i -U 0 out.txt int_expected.txt
+diff -w -i -U 0 out.txt Grading/int_expected.txt
 </pre>